codygreen/llm_api_server/objective2/README.md

 ## Local Text Summarization Model

-With our notebook now created and our dependencies installed, we can add the following code to test our local version version of the text summarization model:
+With our notebook now created and our dependencies installed, we can add the following code to test our local version of the text summarization model.

- > _**Note:**_ remember to press _shift + enter_ to execute the code block inside the Jupyter Notebook.
+Press _shift + enter_ inside the code block to execute the code.
+The AI model response may take up to 1 minute.

 ```python
 import torch